Biorrith/Software-Teknologi/README.md

 	$ nodemon app.js

-Now your localhost should be up and running on localhost, port 3000.
+Now your server should be up and running on localhost, port 3000.